Global CucinaGlobal Cucina

 • Adjust the salt according to the salt content of the preserves.

-May your table be filled with harmony and flavor, as is any good pasta made with respect for the ingredients and tradition.
+May your table be filled with harmony and flavor, as any good pasta made with respect for the ingredients and tradition.

 Ago Tanfossi signatureAgo Tanfossi signature